geonetwork/doc/source/user-guide/harvesting/harvesting-wfs-features.rst

 Adding an OGC WFS GetFeature Harvester
 ``````````````````````````````````````

-An OGC web feature service (WFS) implements a GetFeature query operation that returns data in the form of features (usually rows from related tables in a relational database).
-GeoNetwork, acting as a client, can read the GetFeature response and apply a user-supplied XSLT stylesheet to produce metadata fragments that can be linked or copied into a user-supplied template to build metadata records.
+An OGC web feature service (WFS) implements a GetFeature query operation that returns data in the form of features (usually rows from related tables in a relational database). |project_name|, acting as a client, can read the GetFeature response and apply a user-supplied XSLT stylesheet to produce metadata fragments that can be linked or copied into a user-supplied template to build metadata records.

 The available options are: